jolana-veneny/nightmare/modules/04-Overflows/readme.md

 8. More CSAW challenges!
 [Challenge 5](05-bof_callfunction/csaw18_getit/)
 9. Vulnchats are classic problems.
 [Challenge 6](05-bof_callfunction/tu17_vulnchat/)

+# Shellcode

+Calling functions is nice and all, but you know what's better?
+Calling our own code!
+Let's learn about shellcode!

-# Historical Reading
+## Historical Reading

 Read this document ["Smashing the Stack for Fun and Profit"](http://www.phrack.org/issues/49/14.html#article) because it is famous.
 At the time this paper came out, the knowledge of the existence of buffer overflows was kept secret among a very small group of people.
 This is the first known document describing the dark magic that was released to the public.
 Now you are learning about it with a ton of examples on Github.
 Pretty dope.

-# Shellcode

-Calling functions is nice and all, but you know what's better?
-Calling our own code!
-Let's learn about shellcode!

 0. Watch this video from LiveOverflow: <https://www.youtube.com/watch?v=HSlhY4Uy8SA>
 1. Work Through [Aviv's Shellcode Notes Part1](unit_03_shell.md).

-2. Do your first shellcode exploit.
-[Challenge 7](06-bof_shellcode/csaw17_pilot/)
-3. Work through [Aviv's Shellcode Notes](unit_04.md).
-Take serious time on this.
-4. Do another.
-REPS AND SETS.
-[Challenge 8](06-bof_shellcode/tamu19_pwn3/)
-5. Alright this one is a bit harder.
-[Challenge 9](06-bof_shellcode/tu18_shellaeasy/)
+Now that you know how to handcraft your own artisnal shellcode, remove bad bytes, and troubleshoot execution, let's just cheat and do it the way everyone does it... by using examples from [ExploitDB](https://www.exploit-db.com/shellcodes?platform=linux_x86) or [ShellStorm](http://shell-storm.org/shellcode/)

+Using someone else's shellcode is basically always easier, but at least you know how to do it now.

 ### Mitigations